-In this fantasy writing guide, we’re looking at the great, towering structures that dominate landscapes: castles and keeps.
 In exploring our past and learning about the foundations of the time periods fantasy draws upon, we can empower our writing with detail readers love.
-So In this guide, we’ll take a look at a medieval castle in fantasy or two, different fortifications, how they were overcome, and what life was like in a keep.
+So below, we’ll take a look at medieval castles and how they translate into fantasy, a range of different fortifications from the middle ages, how they were overcome, and what life was like in a keep.

 Medieval Castles In Fantasy